Buddhist crisis: July 1963

 In July, Diệm's government continued to attack the Buddhists.
 It accused Thích Quảng Đức of having been drugged before being set alight.
-Tho speculated that the Viet Cong had infiltrated the Buddhists and converted them into a political organization.
+Tho speculated that the VC had infiltrated the Buddhists and converted them into a political organization.
 Interior Minister Luong alleged that cabinet ministers had received death threats.
-Henry Cabot Lodge, Jr. was announced as the new US ambassador effective in late August, replacing Frederick Nolting, who was considered too close to Diệm.
+Henry Cabot Lodge Jr. was announced as the new US ambassador effective in late August, replacing Frederick Nolting, who was considered too close to Diệm.

-On July 7, 1963, the secret police of Ngô Đình Nhu attacked a group of journalists from the United States who were covering Buddhist protests on the ninth anniversary of Diem's rise to power.
+On July 7, 1963, the secret police of Ngô Đình Nhu attacked a group of journalists from the United States who were covering Buddhist protests on the ninth anniversary of Diệm's rise to power.
 Peter Arnett of the Associated Press (AP) was punched in the nose, but the quarrel quickly ended after David Halberstam of The New York Times, being much taller than Nhu's men, counterattacked and caused the secret police to retreat.
 Arnett and his colleague, the Pulitzer Prize-winning journalist and photographer Malcolm Browne, were later accosted by police at their office and taken away for questioning on suspicion of attacking police officers.
-In the end, Diem agreed to have the charges against Browne and Arnett dropped after intervention from the US Embassy.
+In the end, Diệm agreed to have the charges against Browne and Arnett dropped after intervention from the US Embassy.

-On the same day, Diem publicly claimed that the "problems raised by the General Association of Buddhists have just been settled."
+On the same day, Diệm publicly claimed that the "problems raised by the General Association of Buddhists have just been settled."
 He reinforced perceptions that he was out of touch by attributing any lingering problems to the "underground intervention of international red agents and Communist fellow travelers who in collusion with fascist ideologues disguised as democrats were surreptitiously seeking to revive and rekindle disunity at home while arousing public opinions against us abroad."